Main navigation

 Professor

-Dr. Kate Magsamen-Conrad is an Associate Professor in the Department of Communication Studies at The University of Iowa.
+Dr. Kate Magsamen-Conrad is a Professor in the Department of Communication Studies at The University of Iowa.
 Her scholarship is at the intersection of health and interpersonal communication, and it prioritizes partnerships with community groups to improve lives.

 Title/Position